ojaha065/PiShockForMC/README.md

 or use any kind of shock collar if you have a heart condition.
 Shock collars are not meant for use on humans and can cause serious injury, even cardiac events.
-We kindly urge you to prioritize safety, understand your personal and others limitations, and exercise caution at all times.
+We kindly urge you to prioritize safety, understand your personal and others' limitations, and exercise caution at all times.